zclzcl0223/CMamba/README.md

 ## Updates

 - **News** (2024.9.26) An updated version of our model has replaced the original one in this ropository.
-The arXiv will also been updated soon.
+The arXiv will also be updated soon.

 ## Data